I know, it's a

 Now it's time to put the lights in.
 I didn't take a picture of this step, but it's quite simple.
 Ideally I would like to glue the lights in, but we all know that twinkle lights aren't known for their long lives, so that wasn't an option.
 I just used a lot of pressure and twisted them into the holes.
 I had 69 holes and the strand had 100 lights so I just shoved the extra lights in the back.
 I used an extension cord to plug in the lights, rather than having lights running down the wall.
 I still don't love the extension cord, but since I'm not an electrician and don't know how to wire an outlet wherever I want . . .
 I didn't have many options :)

-I turned it on and showed Bucky and he said "COOL" which means that I did a good job!!!
+"COOL" which means that I did a good job!!!
 He is currently obsessed with all things Mickey Mouse, hence the usage of the Mickey font, and I am DYING to make one with an outline of Mickey's head and either white or red lights.
 I think that once he is in a big boy bed I will do his room in Mickey colors . . . oooo now I'm excited for him to upgrade to the big boy bed!!!

 Oh also . . .
 I jumped on the rain gutter bookshelf bandwagon . . .